patternfly/patternfly-react/packages/react-core/src/demos/CustomMenus/CustomMenus.md

 ## Demos

-Custom menus can be constructed using a composable approach by combining the [Menu](/components/menus/menu) and [Menu toggle](/components/menus/menu-toggle) components in unique ways.
-[Dropdown](/components/menus/dropdown), [Select](/components/menus/select), or [MenuContainer](/components/menus/menu#menucontainer) may be used in combination with menu components to handle basic keyboard inputs, or menu components may be connected manually through our undocumented internal [popper.js](https://popper.js.org/) wrapper component called Popper.
+Custom menus can be constructed using a composable approach by combining the [menu](/components/menus/menu) and [menu toggle](/components/menus/menu-toggle) components in unique ways.
+To handle basic keyboard inputs, [dropdown](/components/menus/dropdown), [select](/components/menus/select), or [`<MenuContainer>`](/components/menus/menu#menucontainer) components may be used in combination with menu components.
+Additionally, menu components may be connected to each other manually through our undocumented internal [popper.js](https://popper.js.org/) wrapper component called Popper.

 ### Actions menu